provable-things/ethereum-keys-sgx/README.md

-                            current directory, or at the passed in path. show public         ❍ Log the public key from the given encrypted keypair to the console. show secret         ❍ Log the private key from the given encrypted keypair to the console. sign                ❍ Signs a passed in message using key pair provided, otherwise uses default keypair if it exists.
+                            current directory, or at the passed in path. show public         ❍ Log the public key from the given encrypted keypair to the console. show secret         ❍ Log the private key from the given encrypted keypair to the console. sign tx             ❍ Signs a transaction with the given parameters and returns the raw data ready for broadcasting to the ethereum network.
+See below for the parameter defaults.
+        sign msg            ❍ Signs a passed in message using key pair provided, otherwise uses default keypair if it exists.
 Defaults to using the ethereum message prefix and ∴ signatures are ECRecoverable.
-       verify               ❍ Verify a given address signed a given message with a given signature. destroy              ❍ Destroys a given key file's monotonic counters, rendering the keyfile unusable, before erasing the encrypted keyfile.
+       verify               ❍ Verify a given address signed a given message with a given signature. destroy              ❍ Destroys a given key file's monotonic counters, rendering the keyfile unusable, before erasing the encrypted keyfile itself.
 Use with caution!

+    Options:
+        -h, --help          ❍ Show this usage message.

+        --keyfile=<path>    ❍ Path to desired encrypted keyfile. [default: ./encrypted_keypair]

+        --to=<Address>      ❍ Destination address of transaction [default: ]

+        --value=<Wei>       ❍ Amount of ether to send with transaction in Wei [default: 0]

+        --gaslimit=<uint>   ❍ Amount of gas to send with transaction [default: 210000]

+        --gasprice=<Wei>    ❍ Gas price for transaction in Wei [default: 20000000000]

+        --chainid=<uint>    ❍ ID of desired chain for transaction [default: 1]

+        --nonce=<uint>      ❍ Nonce of transaction in Wei [default: 0]

+        --data=<string>     ❍ Additional data to send with transaction [default:  ]

+        --value=<Wei>       ❍ Amount of ether to send with transaction in Wei [default: 0]

+        -n, --noprefix      ❍ Does not add the ethereum message prefix when signing or verifying a signed message.
+Messages signed with no prefix are NOT ECRecoverable!

 ```
 &nbsp;